Sen. Bernie Sanders Officially Enters 2020 Presidential Race

 Up until now, Sanders has hinted he would make another run at the White House in 2020 but has held off on making it official.
 He has also gone on record saying that if a candidate who has a better shot at defeating President Donald Trump comes along, he is willing to step aside.

 Sanders caucuses with the Democrats for the most part but is one of the most progressive and left-leaning members of the Senate, often so much so that he draws the ire of the centrist Democratic establishment.
-His platform calls for Medicare For All, a $15 minimum wage, reigning in runaway drug prices and the pharmaceutical industry, free public university tuition and focusing on battling climate change.
+His platform calls for Medicare For All, a $15 hourly minimum wage, reigning in runaway drug prices and the pharmaceutical industry, free public university tuition, and focusing on battling climate change.

-Sanders’ contentious primary battle against Hillary Clinton is still sharply felt among Democrats, complete with charges from Sanders supporters that Clinton-controlled Democratic Party apparatchiks rigged the primary, while Clinton supporters accuse Sanders and his supporters of not getting behind Clinton’s candidacy enough once she had been selected.
+Sanders’ contentious primary battle against Hillary Clinton is still sharply felt among Democrats, complete with charges from Sanders supporters that Clinton-controlled Democratic Party apparatchiks rigged the primary.
+Meanwhile, Clinton supporters still accuse Sanders and his supporters of not getting behind Clinton’s candidacy enough once she had been selected.

 Fresh off a win to his third term as senator in November, winning over 67 percent of the vote, Sanders went on The View and hinted at another run at the presidency, but emphasized that his priority – and by extension the priority of every Democrat – should be uniting as a nation to oust Trump from the White House, no matter the candidate.